betaglot/plantabeta/docs/reference/Beta/BetaLingo/Overview.md

 How can miming be used to communicate Beta non verbally and can be seen from a distance?

-- Like Military hand signals or Airport Flagger Symbols
+- Like Military hand signals or Airport Markager Symbols

 - Spade held like a T